Sweet 16 primer: All eyes on Peacocks after wild 1st weekend

 Thursday-Saturday

-No. 11 Michigan (19-14), the other double-digit survivor, will face second-seeded Villanova (28-7) in a rematch of the 2018 national championship game won by the Wildcats.
-Like Saint Peter’s, the Wolverines are a pretty good story, too.
+No. 11 Michigan (19-14) will face second-seeded Villanova (28-7) in a rematch of the 2018 national championship game won by the Wildcats.
+Like Saint Peter's, the Wolverines are a pretty good story, too.

 They underperformed in the regular season, coach Juwan Howard was suspended five games for a postgame dust-up with Ohio State and going one-and-done at the Big Ten Tournament made for a nervous Selection Sunday.